u-eff-gee/utr/README.md

 G4WT0 > ========================================================================
 ```

-To change parameters of the AngularDistributionGenerator, edit the constructor in `AngularDistributionGenerator.cc` and the angular distribution parameters at the beginning of the `GeneratePrimaries()` method.
-The adjustable parameters are:
+To change parameters of the AngularDistributionGenerator, an AngularDistributionMessenger has been implemented that makes the following macro commands available:

-* `MAX_TRIES_XY`
-* Particle type
+* `/ang/particle NAME`
+    Set the particle type by name.
+See the GEANT4 documentation for a list of possible particles.
+* `/ang/energy ENERGY UNIT`
+    Set the kinetic energy of the particle
-* Particle energy
+* `/ang/nstates NSTATES`
-* Position and dimensions of the container box
-* Name of the source physical volume
-* Identifiers of the angular distribution
+    Define the number of states for the angular distribution (see below)
+* `/ang/stateN VALUE`
+    Define state number N (where N is in {1, 2, 3, 4})
+* `/ang/deltaN1N2 VALUE`
+    Define the multipole mixing ratio for the transition between states N1 and N2

-The identifiers of the angular distribution are given to the simulation as an array of numbers called `states` whose length has to be specified by the user.
+The identifiers of the angular distribution are given to the simulation as an array of numbers `states  = {state1, state2, ...}` whose length `NSTATES` can to be specified by the user.
 For "real" NRF angular distributions, this array of numbers will be the spins of the excited states in a cascade, with the parity indicated by the sign of the numbers.
-In another array, the multipole mixing ratios between the transitions can be entered.

 At the moment, the following distributions are implemented: